DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/java.md

 (See above for each integration's name.)

-### Known Issues
+### Known issues

-Running the Java Tracer in Bitbucket is not supported at this time.
+Running the Java tracer in Bitbucket is not supported.

 ## Further Reading